osisoft/Edge-Data-Store-Docs/content/sds/indexes/indexes-in-dotnet.md

       }
 ```

 Events of type `DerivedCompoundIndex` are sorted first by the `Time` parameter and then by the `Recorded` parameter.
-A collection of times would be sorted as follows:
+A collection of times is sorted as follows:

 | **Time**   | **Recorded**   | **Measurement**   |
 |------------|----------------|-------------------|